 Winding under lush tree canopies and through rocky cuts in the hillsides of the Appalachian region, the North Bend Rail Trail exemplifies “Wild and Wonderful” West Virginia.
 For those who seek adventure on this remote and pristine pathway but who are a little hesitant to go it alone, RTC’s 2016 West Virginia Sojourn provides a stress-free way to explore the 72-mile rail-trail with a friendly group of fellow travelers and experienced guides.
-Register now for the ride taking place June 19–22!

 The historical charm of Parkersburg is on full display—not hidden in a dusty corner of the city.
 Our West Virginia Sojourn begins and ends here, a place laced with elegant Victorian buildings and cultural sites along quiet leafy streets.
 Instead of skyscrapers, the glittering Ohio River and its beautiful Parkersburg-Belpre Bridge dominate the skyline.
 Sojourn travelers who arrive a day early have the option of staying at the Blennerhassett Hotel, which is on the National Register of Historic Places and just a few blocks from local treasures such as the Julia-Ann Square Historic District, the Oil and Gas Museum and the Artcraft Studio.